28 / 03 / 2020

 FAQ's for parents

 We thought it would be helpful to put together a few questions that we are asked regularly by parents considering getting their child into modelling or acting.....

 How can my child join Sandra Reynolds?

 Sandra Reynolds’ books are always open for lovely new children to apply.
-We don’t accept walk in appointments, but feel free to fill out our online application which can be found on our website under ‘join our agency’.
+We don’t accept walk-in appointments, but fill out our online application which can be found on our website under ‘join our agency’.
 Under 16's applying themselves should have their parent or guardian’s permission before proceeding with their application.
 Although we would really love to reply to everyone, we do receive hundreds of applications on a weekly basis and therefore we can only contact you if we are interested in taking your application further.
 If we do this, the next step will be to arrange a meeting between yourself, your child and the bookers here at SR to have a chat and take casting shots to see how your child works in front of the camera.
 Please do not feel disheartened should you not hear back from us, your child's look may just not have been right for us at this time.

 What is licensing and how does it work?

 Whenever a child still of compulsory school age is being considered for a job, their local authority needs to issue a Child Performance Licence in order for them to participate.
 Part of the licence is to receive consent from the child’s school for their absence should the shoot fall during term time and require them to have time off.
-This is a Government requirement that is put in place to ensure the safety of the child is priority as well as protecting them by limiting the amount of hours they are on set, and the amount of breaks they have during this time.
+This is a Government requirement that is put in place to ensure the safety of the child is a priority as well as protecting them by limiting the amount of hours they are on set, and the number of breaks they have during this time.
 It also requires the production company running the shoot to ensure that there is a suitable chaperone on set, per child, at all times.
 This can be either a parent/guardian or an outsourced chaperone licenced by the local authority.